 Testing Based on Reasonable Suspicion

-Also referred to as “probable-cause” or “for-cause” testing, reasonable suspicion testing is performed when a supervisor has observed and documented the signs and symptoms of drug use in an employee.
-Unlike pre-employment testing, this type of testing is discretionary and as such it’s crucial that the organization’s supervisor training program includes clear and consistent definitions of the “signs and symptoms of drug use” to look out for, and that their suspicions be corroborated by someone else in management.
-Another best practice is to prohibit the employee suspected of drug use or a drug-free workplace policy violation from returning to work until the results of the test are returned.
+Reasonable suspicion testing is performed when a supervisor has observed and documented the signs and symptoms of drug use in an employee.
+This type of testing is discretionary, so it’s crucial that the organization’s supervisor training program include clear and consistent definitions of the “signs and symptoms of drug use” to look out for and that their suspicions be corroborated by someone else in management.

-Objective criteria that is often used to trigger a post-accident test on an employee include an incident that results in:
+Objective criteria that are often used to justify a post-accident test on an employee include an incident that results in:

-However, some employers choose to label this type of testing as “post-incident” to cover any event in which accident or injury could have occurred, but was fortunately averted, in order to rule out the presence of drugs and/or alcohol as a factor in the incident.
-Again, best practice dictates that the employee not return to work until the results of the test are returned, and that testing be conducted within 12 hours of the incident.
+However, some employers choose to label this type of testing as “post-incident” to cover any event in which accident or injury could have occurred but was fortunately averted in order to rule out the presence of drugs and/or alcohol as a factor in the incident.

-This type of testing has no advanced notice and, being unpredictable, is used as a deterrent for drug use.
+This type of testing has no advance notice and is used as a deterrent for drug use.
 Subjects are drawn at random from an employee pool on a scientifically arbitrary basis to assure an equal chance for selection among all employees.
-Usually the selection is computer generated to guarantee its randomness, though this doesn’t eliminate the chance that an employee could be drawn two or more times in a row.

 These tests occur uniformly across the employee base, usually on an annual basis and especially for positions that require regular physicals.
-Scheduled in advance, periodic tests can be planned for, unlike random testing policies, by abstaining from drug use for several days before the scheduled testing.
+Periodic tests can be planned for by abstaining from drug use for several days before the scheduled testing.

-A one-time, announced test, return-to-duty testing is specifically for employees who are returning to work after an extended absence for any reason, but often this reason is when an employee has tested positive in a previous test and has undergone the required treatment and rehabilitation process for substance abuse.
-Post-rehabilitation testing or follow-up testing for rehabilitated employees can also be periodic and unpredictable, however, as determined by the organization’s drug-free workplace policy.
+Return-to-duty testing is for employees returning to work after an extended absence, usually because they tested positive in a previous drug test and have undergone the required treatment and rehabilitation process for substance abuse.
+Post-rehabilitation testing can also be periodic and unpredictable.

 Other types of drug testing that can be included in your drug-free workplace policy are voluntary, probationary, pre-promotion, and return-after-illness testing.
-These are all generally announced, allowing employees to anticipate and prepare for testing, but remain effective options for employers to include in a comprehensive drug-free workplace program.
+These are all generally announced, allowing employees to anticipate and prepare for testing.

 What Are the Federal Guidelines for Drug Testing and Who Must Follow Them?

-Provisions for the five substances (six including alcohol) tested for in Federal drug-testing programs: Amphetamines (meth, speed, crank, ecstasy), THC (cannabinoids, marijuana, hash), Cocaine (coke, crack), Opiates (heroin, opium, codeine, morphine), Phencyclidine (PCP, angel dust), and in some cases Alcohol (ethanol, ethyl alcohol, booze)
+- Provisions for the five substances (or six, including alcohol) tested for in federal drug testing programs: Amphetamines (meth, speed, crank, ecstasy), THC (cannabinoids, marijuana, hash), cocaine (coke, crack), opiates (heroin, opium, codeine, morphine), phencyclidine (PCP, angel dust), and in some cases, alcohol (ethanol, ethyl alcohol, booze)

-The required procedures to assure accuracy and validity in the testing process: Chain of Custody, Initial Screen, Confirmation Test, Split Sample.
+- Following procedures to assure accuracy and validity in the testing process: chain of custody, initial screen, confirmation test, split sample

-SAMHSA’s Testing Process Procedures and Who’s Allowed to See the Results
+SAMHSA’s Testing Process Procedures and Visibility of Results

 Observing the four procedures outlined by the SAMHSA will provide the necessary quality control measures to conduct drug testing within your organization with confidence.

-Chain of Custody: This is a form that follows and documents the life cycle of the sample, from the moment it’s collected to its disposal.
+- Chain of Custody: This is a form that follows and documents the lifecycle of the sample from collection to disposal.
 This provides an unbroken link, in writing, between the specimen and the employee or applicant while the sample is being handled and stored at the collection site and the laboratory.

-Initial Screen: This covers the sample’s first analysis, which on its own cannot be considered wholly accurate or reliable since it’s possible for an initial screen to result in a false positive.
-A second confirmation test is always done on a positive result at this stage.
+- Initial Screen: This covers the sample’s first analysis, which cannot be considered wholly accurate or reliable on its own, since it’s possible for an initial screen to result in a false positive.
+A second confirmation test is always conducted on a positive result at this stage.

-MRO: Before the test results can be reported to the employer as positive, the results must be reviewed by an MRO, who is a licensed medical doctor with training in substance abuse.
+- MRO: Before the test results can be reported to the employer as positive, they must be reviewed by an MRO, or a licensed medical doctor with training in substance abuse.
 The MRO makes sure of the correct application of chain-of-custody and crosschecks with the employee or applicant to rule out the interference of certain doctor-prescribed medications, which can cause a positive result.

 Drug Testing Methods